ezulo/dotfiles/scripts/README.md

 # Scripts

 ## Getting Started
 Add this directory to your $PATH to enable user scripts.
+Reading both this page and the script contents is recommended before use.
+Edits are encouraged.

 ## Theming
 This supports (or will support) basic theme functionality for: